 Childcare quality and standards

-If a childcare provider is registered on the Early Years Register (EYR), or on either part of the General Childcare Register (GCR), then they must meet certain standards.
-These standards include the suitability of the staff for working with children, and the suitability and safety of the premises.
+If a childcare provider is registered on the Early Years Register (EYR), or on either part of the General Childcare Register (GCR), they must meet certain standards.
+These standards include the suitability of the staff for working with children and the suitability and safety of the premises.

 As part of the registration process, Ofsted carries out a Disclosure and Barring Service (DBS) check to make sure all staff are suitable for working with children.
-This applies to all providers who are Ofsted registered, regardless of which register they have joined.
+This applies to all providers who are Ofsted registered, regardless of which register they've joined.

-If you're worried about any aspect of your child's care, you should speak to the provider about it first.
-If you're still not satisfied, you can contact Ofsted and they will investigate it further for you.
+If you're worried about any aspect of your child's care, speak to the provider about it first.
+If you're still not satisfied, contact Ofsted and they'll investigate it further.

-You can also make a complaint to Ofsted if you have concerns about a provider that is not registered.
+You can also make a complaint to Ofsted if you have concerns about a provider that's, not registered.